DXHeroes/knowledge-base-content/practices/respectful_code_reviews.md

 **Appreciate good work during code review**

 Recognize good work whenever you see it.
-Acknowledging good work boosts morale of the developer and lays the foundation for a healthy work environment.
+Acknowledging good work boosts the morale of the developer and lays the foundation for a healthy work environment.

  **Try to understand the intent of feedback**